anderkve/FYS3150/book/projects/project2.md

 - has return type `double`
 - takes an Armadillo matrix as input
 - takes *references* to two integers as input
-- identifies the largest off-diagonal element in the matrix (under the assumption of a symmetric matrix)
+- identifies the largest off-diagonal element (in absolute value) in the matrix, under the assumption of a symmetric matrix
 - writes the matrix indices for this element to the two integer references
 - returns the value of this matrix element